yarsky-tgz/subscribe-for-data/README.md

 # subscribe-for-data

-Speed booster for multiple related models properties fetching & mixing to your model.
+Fast implementation of multiple related models properties fetching & mixing to your model.

 ##